lkyungho/traffic-light-controller/README.md

 # Traffic Light Controller
-Traffic lights control system at a Junction
+Traffic lights control system at a Junction.

-User can control the duration of the green light and the yellow light
+User can control the duration of the green light and the yellow light.
 ```
 * Hardware: Altera DE0-CV board
 * Software: VHDL